cbonoz/trifecta25/README2.md

 ## Business Model

-- Usage-based pricing tied to number of attestations
+- Usage-based pricing tied to number of attestations created and managed.
-- Example -
-Free tier: 10 proofs/month.
-$99/mo: 1,000 proofs.
-$499/mo: Enterprise plan.

 ## Technologies used